 Just so we’re clear, these are not cheesecake bites.
 These mini cheesecakes are made in a standard-size muffin pan.
 Cheesecake bites are made in a mini muffin pan.
 I just had to get that out the way because I know sometimes people confuse the two.

-This batter is really runny.
+This batter is very runny.
 I made a huge mess trying to use my spoon to pour the batter into the muffin cups and I was using a really large bowl so pouring it out directly didn’t work either.
-I recommend using a large cookie scoop to get the batter into the muffin cups but if you don’t have one you can make do with a ¼ cup measure.
+I recommend either using a ¼ cup measure or placing the batter into a large measuring cup with a spout at the top and using that to pour it directly into the pan.

 The cheesecakes will be puffy when they come out of the oven.
-This is completely normal.
-They don’t stay like that though.
+This is completely normal!
 They’ll sink as they cool.

 You can top them with absolutely anything you want or you can just eat them plain.
 They’re great either way.
 I topped mine with sweetened whipped cream and fresh fruit and they were a hit.
 Everyone loved them.
 But don’t stop there.
 You can top these with whatever you like and not even just toppings; you can incorporate different ingredients into the batter itself.
 This recipe is completely adaptable so get creative and customize them however you like.